Békés Airport: History

-The 12th FAI World Aerobatic Championships were held at the airport where Peter Besenyei achieved excellent results.
+The 12th FAI World Aerobatic Championships were held at the airport in 1984.

 In 2006, the airport underwent substantial modernization which included paving of the main runway and taxi ways and modern lighting.
-While currently there are no regular or chartered commercial flights, the airport operator and local politics are working to establish such as soon as possible.

-In December 2008, an upgrade of the hangars has been completed which can since accommodate 8-seater aircraft.
+While there are no regular or chartered commercial flights, the airport operator and local politics are working to establish such as soon as possible.
+In December 2008, an upgrade of the hangars was completed such that it can accommodate 8-seater aircraft.